- Do you have any materials to support holistic admissions practices?

 If you would like ETS to stop sending paper reports to your institution, please have your school's designated central GRE score recipient, or the Dean of the Graduate School, contact ETS Code Control at firstname.lastname@example.org.

 - How should departments use GRE scores?

 The GRE Board has developed Guidelines for the Use of GRE® Scores, which summarizes the considerations for appropriate use of GRE test scores.

 - What resources are available to assist graduate schools, including business and law, in using GRE scores?

 There are a number of tools to help you use GRE scores, including:

 - GRE® Guide to the Use of Scores

-The easy-to-use GRE Comparison Tool for Business Schools, which was designed to help newer GRE score users understand GRE scores in the context of GMAT® scores, allows users to enter GRE Verbal Reasoning and Quantitative Reasoning scores on either the prior 200–800 score scale or the current 130–170 score scale.
+- GRE Comparison Tool for Business Schools — Updated in July 2017, the tool allows users to calculate estimated GMAT® scores by entering an applicant's GRE Verbal Reasoning and Quantitative Reasoning scores on the current 130–170 score scales.

 - Why is it important to look at percentile ranks?